WriteTech-Hub/wth-write-a-thon/submissions/setup.md

 | 401         | Unauthorized     | –                        | Unauthorized access                           | API key is missing or incorrect           | Ensure `X-API-KEY` is present and valid in header |
 | 500         | Server Error     | INTERNAL_SERVER_ERROR    | An internal server error occurred.            | Issue on Chimoney’s end or malformed request | Try again later or contact Chimoney support       |

-### 🛠 **5.
-Troubleshooting Tips**
+### 5. Troubleshooting Tips

-- ✅ Use your exact teamId from the app settings — not a random string.
+-  Use your exact teamId as `userId` from the app settings — not a random string.
-- 🔑 If you get 401, re-copy the API key from the dashboard.
+-  If you get 401, re-copy the API key from the dashboard.
-- 🔁 Use a unique ilpUsername per user (you can reuse the same userId for multiple ILP addresses).
+-  Use a unique `ilpUsername` per user (you can reuse the same userId for multiple ILP addresses).